ansible/instruqt/tracks/devops-controller/02-update-pipeline/assignment.md

 **Next, we'll have a look at the updated Jenkins pipeline:**

 * Click on the _Jenkins_ tab at the top of the browser window.
 * Click on `ACME Corp` in the top menu, then click on `Configure`.
-This action refershes the Jenkins UI with the latest changes.
+This action reloads the Jenkins UI with the latest changes.
 * Scroll down to the pipeline section.

 You’ll see a new `Controller - DevOps` stage in the pipeline code.